 Signal Hill Park is a small but charming park in the middle of a residential neighborhood.
 It’s considered a hidden gem because it has some nice views of the area.
 Good for a late afternoon picnic or watching the sunset or the city lights after dark.

-16. The Sky Room (CLOSED FOR RENOVATION UNTIL SPRING 2024)
+16. The Sky Room (CLOSED FOR RENOVATION UNTIL AUGUST 2024)

-Undoubtedly, one of the most romantic restaurants in Long Beach is The Sky Room just off of Pine Avenue on 40 S. Locust Ave.
+Undoubtedly, one of the most romantic restaurants in Long Beach is The Sky Room just off Pine Avenue on 40 S. Locust Ave.

 Located on the top floor of the historic Breakers Hotel (now a retirement home), the Sky Room is considered one of the best restaurants in Long Beach and probably has the best view.
 Built in 1926, the building has an Art-Deco feel that will transport you back in time.
 The menu has a variety of seafood, pasta, and steaks.